 The rules of forming semantic trees follow the idea that we write underneath a formula whatever immediately follows from the formula in view of its main connective.
 For each connective (except negation) we need two rules.
-The rules are as follows:
+The rules are as follows (See also Figure 2.26):